aridgwayds/COURSERA-03-Project/README.md

 # Assignment Deliverables

-R-script (named Merge.R) which reads, subsets and mutates a combined test & train dataset to yield a tidy dataset containing the averages of mean and std (X, Y, and Z ) variables from the original data set.
+R-script (named run_analysis.R) which reads, subsets and mutates a combined test & train dataset to yield a tidy dataset containing the averages of mean and std (X, Y, and Z ) variables from the original data set.
 Details about the resulting dataset, including transformations and aggregations, see the CodeBook file.

-# Executing the R-Script: Merge.R
+# Executing the R-Script: run_analysis.R

 After extracting the downloaded zip file, note the path to the "UCI HAR Dataset" folder.
-Supply the full path to the folder as the parameter to the Merge.R function.
+Supply the full path to the folder as the parameter to the run_analysis.R function.
 For example, if the extracted files were here: C:/RData/UCI HAR Dataset, do the following in the R-console:

-1. source(full path to Merge.R file)
+1. source(full path to run_analysis.R file)
 2. dft<-Merge("C:/Rdata/UCI HAR Dataset")
 3. View(dft)
 4. Write the new dataset: write.table(dft,"HCI Summary.txt",sep=" ",row.name=FALSE)